limatgans/using-git/README.md

 Now that you have created your project, you can either clone the project or initializing a Repository in an Existing Directory

 ### Configuring the repository
-Its better to configure your repository before pushing / commiting.
+It's better to configure your repository before pushing / commiting.
 To have a global configuration.

 ```
 git config --global user.name <yourUserName>